jindeok/CF-KAN/README.md

 ## Etc.
-For implementation of KANs, I've refered to the following repos: https://github.com/Blealtan/efficient-kan, https://github.com/KindXiaoming/pykan
+For the implementation of KANs, I've refered to the following repos: https://github.com/Blealtan/efficient-kan, https://github.com/KindXiaoming/pykan